lbuk/portfolio-website/_portfolio/DensityAbstractions.markdown

 </div>

 <div class="col three caption">
-	Part I. The parameters of the algorithm include the number of storeys per building and the maximum storey for the scenarios.
-The algorithm, created in R, generates and charts all scenarios.
-Buildings are depicted as columns along the x-axis and storeys are depicted as blocks along the y-axis.
+	Part I. The parameters include the number of storeys per building and the maximum storey.
+The algorithm, created in R, generates and charts all density scenarios.
+Buildings are depicted as columns along the x-axis and storeys as blocks along the y-axis.
 The existing elevations are shown in grey and the upward extensions are shown in yellow.
 </div>

 <br>